Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image25

-In the Hierarchy window (hereafter referred to as Hierarchy), you can organize objects by copying, pasting, and renaming them.
+In the Hierarchy Window (hereafter referred to as Hierarchy), you can copy/paste, rename, and organize objects.

 Image10

-Objects in the hierarchy can be viewed in a scene.
+Objects in the Hierarchy can be viewed in the scene.

 Image64